0x4248/notebook/source/content/01 Areas/Art/Butterflies/Butterflies Art.md

 ---
 # Butterflies Art
 ***
 Since I have an interest in butterflies, I did some artwork using photos from a butterfly museum I went to.
+I quite like digital and watercolour art, so I did a few different versions of the same piece.

 ## Watercolour